A Guide to Person-centred Counselling

 Is the person-centred approach effective?

-For most people, yes.
-The core conditions of the person-centred approach to therapy make it one of the most popular forms of therapy.
-It is often seen as a gentler approach to therapy and less formal than some other types of therapy.
-Progress in person-centred counselling results from the unique relationship that develops between the client and the therapist.
-This healthy relationship between client and therapist is, over time, built on trust.
+Progress in person-centred counselling results from the unique, trusting relationship that develops, over time, between the client and the therapist.
 Through being non-judgmental, open and approachable, person-centred therapists are able to form warm and supportive relationships with clients in a private and confidential setting.
 It is this unique, private therapeutic relationship that enables personal development and change.

-In short, person-centred counsellors provide favourable conditions and a unique environment in which clients may come to terms with negative feelings, difficult emotions and other personal issues.
+In short, person-centred counsellors provide favourable conditions and a unique environment in which clients may come to terms with negative events, difficult emotions and other personal issues.
 All of our counsellors and psychotherapists have some training and experience in the person-centred approach.
 If you would like more information about person-centred counselling, please get in touch.

 Person-centred counselling is just one type of therapy we provide in London